COGS137/website/content/_index.md

 - Program at the introductory level in the R statistical programming language
 - Employ the tidyverse suite of packages to interact with, wrangle, visualize, and model data
 - Explain & apply statistical concepts (estimation, linear regression, logistic regression, etc.) for data analysis
-- Effectively communicate data science projects through visualization, oral presentation, and written reports
+- Communicate data science projects through effective visualization, oral presentation, and written reports

 ### Texts